autoplot/documentation/javadoc/org/das2/qds/util/TransposeRankNDataSet.md

-# org.das2.qds.util.TransposeRankNDataSetwrap a qube dataset to transpose the indeces.
-This brute force implementation
+# org.das2.qds.util.TransposeRankNDataSet

- calculates the index mapping and is implemented without copying.
+wrap a qube dataset to transpose the indeces.
+This brute force implementation calculates the index mapping and is implemented without copying.
 For rank 4 datasets, order[0] must equal 0.

-TransposeRankNDataSet( QDataSet source, int[] order )
+# TransposeRankNDataSet( QDataSet source, int[] order )

 ***